From career breakthroughs to professional milestones, explore how Ben Affleck made an impact.

 In 1992, Ben Affleck made an uncredited appearance as a basketball player in the "Buffy the Vampire Slayer" film and had a supporting role in "School Ties".

-In 1992, Matt Damon wrote a 40-page script for a playwriting class at Harvard University which would eventually become the screenplay for "Good Will Hunting".
+In 1992, Matt Damon wrote a 40-page script for a playwriting class at Harvard University which would later become the screenplay for "Good Will Hunting".
+He asked Ben Affleck to act out the scenes with him.

-In 1993, Ben Affleck played a high school quarterback in the NBC television series "Against the Grain" and appeared in the cult classic "Dazed and Confused".
+In 1993, Ben Affleck played a high school quarterback in the NBC television series "Against the Grain", and also played a high school bully in Richard Linklater's film "Dazed and Confused".

 In 1994, Ben Affleck played a steroid-abusing high school football player in "Body to Die For: The Aaron Henry Story".

-In 1995, Ben Affleck had his first starring film role in "Glory Daze", and played a bully in Kevin Smith's comedy "Mallrats".
+In 1995, Ben Affleck's first starring film role was in the college drama "Glory Daze", and he also played a bully in Kevin Smith's comedy "Mallrats".

-In 1997, Ben Affleck and Matt Damon won the Academy Award for Best Original Screenplay for "Good Will Hunting", in which they also starred.
+In 1997, Ben Affleck and Matt Damon won the Academy Award for Best Original Screenplay for writing "Good Will Hunting", in which they also starred.
+This marked a significant achievement in their careers.

 In 1997, Ben Affleck appeared in several Kevin Smith comedies, including "Chasing Amy".

-In 1997, Ben Affleck starred in the romantic comedy "Chasing Amy", and in the coming-of-age drama "Going All the Way".
+In 1997, Ben Affleck starred in "Chasing Amy" and "Going All the Way".
+"Chasing Amy" was his breakthrough movie.

-In 1997, Ben Affleck won the Golden Globe and the Academy Award for Best Original Screenplay for Good Will Hunting, co-written with Matt Damon.
+In 1997, Ben Affleck won the Golden Globe and the Academy Award for Best Original Screenplay for Good Will Hunting, which he co-wrote with Matt Damon.
+Affleck remains the youngest person to ever win a Best Original Screenplay Oscar, at 25 years old.

 In 1998, Ben Affleck and Matt Damon set up Pearl Street Films, named after the street that ran between their childhood homes.